Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: The Proposed Framework:

 Specifically, the refinement process targets one unsatisfied constraint at a time, cycling through a refine-verify-refine loop until all constraints are satisfied.
 For a given response $R$ and the feedback $f \in F_I, f \neq True$, the refinement response can be written as follows:

-where $p_{refine}$ is the prompt for refinement (detailed in Appendix \ref{sec:prompts}), $s^{t} = \{(I_i, R_i, f_i, R_i^{\prime})^{t}\}_{i=1,2,3...}$ is the set of refinement examples selected from the refinement repository $Q$, which contains refinement examples having the same constraint type associated with $f$.
+where $p_{refine}$ is the prompt for refinement (detailed in Fig. \ref{fig:prompts}), $s^{t} = \{(I_i, R_i, f_i, R_i^{\prime})^{t}\}_{i=1,2,3...}$ is the set of refinement examples selected from the refinement repository $Q$, which contains refinement examples having the same constraint type associated with $f$.
 There might be many refinement examples having the same constraint type with $f$ available in the refinement repository.
 Retrieval techniques like semantic similarity can be employed to select the most relevant examples.
-In this paper, we randomly select relevant examples for simplicity and leave more advanced techniques as future work.
-Some refinement examples are in Table \ref{tab:refinement_examples} and \ref{tab:refinement_examples_codi} in Appendix \ref{sec:case_study}.
+In this paper, we randomly select relevant examples for simplicity and leave more advanced techniques for future work.
+Some refinement examples are in Fig. \ref{fig:example} in the Appendix.

 If the refined response adheres to the constraint, i.e., $t(R^{\prime}) = True$, the current successful refinement process will be stored in the repository as $Q = Q \cup \{(I, R, f, R^{\prime})^{t}\}$.